infiniteroboticsteam/infinite_2025/README.md

 Github url: https://github.com/infiniteroboticsteam/infinite-2025

+Our driving base is based on the Nautiq Box: https://www.fllcasts.com/materials/3056-nautiq-lego-education-spike-prime-box-robot

 # Set up the hub
 * Connect your hub to your computer via cable.
 * GO to https://code.pybricks.com/, click "Install Pybricks Firmware" on the left and follow the intructions to install pybricks firmware on your hub.